aszepieniec/stark-brainfuck/docs/engine.md

 In contrast, the present tutorial uses a different set of indices.
 Now FRI is a completely standalone protocol that establishes that a given Merkle root decommits to a codeword corresponding to a low-degree polynomial.
 Likewise, the AET/AIR part of STARK outputs a Merkle root that decommits to a nonlinear combination of codewords committed to earlier.
 This nonlinear combination is still checked, but in a list of uniformly random indices sampled independently from FRI.
 While this change does increase the proof size as well as prover and verifier work, the interface between the FRI and AET/AIR parts is cleaner.

 This change raises an important question: how many incides do we sample to verify the nonlinear combination in order to target a security of $\lambda$ bits?

-Here is a naïve answer: $\lambda$-many indices.
-A straightforward strategy for the malicious prover is to equivocate between two codewords, A and B. The codeword he commits to takes the value of A in half the locations, and the value of B in the other half.
-Whereas A is the correct nonlinear combination, B is one that corresponds to a polynomial of low degree.
-For every probe of the verifier in a random location, the fraud is exposed with probability $1/2$.
-If the verifier makes $\lambda$ checks, then he will fail to notice the fraud with probability at most $2^{-\lambda}$.

-However, this argument is overkill.
-It ignores that there are also random probes coming from the FRI part of the protocol.
-While the malicious prover might pass the nonlinear combination check with a hybrid codeword, he needs to do so while guaranteeing that the same hybrid codeword is likely to pass the FRI low-degree test.

 Let $s$ be the number of colinearity checks used in FRI,  $t$ be the number of nonlinear combination checks in the AET/AIR part, $\varrho$ be the proportion of points where the codeword in question agrees with the nonlinear combination, and $N$ the length of the codeword.
 We want to upper bound the malicious prover's success probability, so we are working under the assumption that this nonlinear combination does not correspond to a low-degree polynomial (because otherwise the prover is not being malicous).